 IN THE WILD

 Banded coral shrimp are usually found in pairs hiding in crevices and small caves on the reef.
 Research indicates that when separated the pairs are able to individually recognize each other probably through chemical sensing.
 Other studies show that males follow the females and protect them.
 During the night they come out of their holes and await clients to clean and feed off of.
-In areas where there are many concentrated in small areas, territorial fights sometimes break out.
+In places where there are many concentrated in small areas, territorial fights sometimes break out.

 Banded coral shrimp have a pan-tropical distribution extending into some more temperate areas.
-They are found up the east African coast across to Australia and New Zealand and up to Japan.
+They are found up the east African coast from South Africa northwards, across to Australia and New Zealand and up to Japan.
 In the Atlantic ocean it is found from Canada to Brazil including the gulf of Mexico.
 In the Atlantic Ocean from Canada to Brazil, including the Gulf of Mexico.
 They are found from depths of one meter to at least 35 meters on the Tanzanian coast and reportedly have been found as deep as 200 meters.

-Banded coral shrimp are usually nocturnal feeders , emerging from their holes once it is dark and they wave their long white antennae around and exhibit a dancing swaying movement to attract client fish to clean.
+Banded coral shrimp are usually nocturnal feeders , emerging from their holes once it is dark.
+They wave their long white antennae around and exhibit a dancing swaying movement.
+This to attract client fish to clean.
 In areas where many fish congregate they may be found in the company of the standard cleaner shrimp.
 They will also scavenge to supplement their diet.

 BANDED CORAL SHRIMP CALASSIFICATION

 - The Reef Guide fishes, corals, nudibranchs & other invertebrates: East and South Coasts of Southern Africa by Dennis King & Valda Fraser